Hegde-Abhishek/Hegde-Abhishek/README.md

 ---

-🔭 I’m currently looking for full time opportunities
+🔭 I’m currently looking for full time opportunities, where I can apply my skills and build new world applications and services.
+Here's a link to my resume: https://shorturl.at/e8Zvm

 Recently I was working as a **Software Engineer at Sókn Engineering**, building ultra-low latency trading systems, real-time notification services, and internal analytics platforms using:
 - React.js, Node.js, TypeScript